 Cheryl has worked as a counsellor at both Sheridan College and the University of Guelph.
 With a background in teaching and a Master of Arts in Counselling Psychology, she specializes in working with young people (see more on her approach with young people here), anyone experiencing depression, anxiety, stress, grief, loss of direction, or other life concerns, and enjoys working with anyone who feels a connection and fit with her.
 Her approach is non-denominational in nature, and she welcomes all spiritual and religious practices, cultures, orientations, and lifestyles.
 Read more about the story behind how and why Cheryl started her counselling career here.

-Trained in Cognitive Behavioural Therapy (CBT), Solution-Focused Therapy (SFT), Acceptance and Committment Therapy (ACT), Internal Family Systems (IFS), Gottman Couple's Counselling approaches, and narrative and existential approaches, Cheryl works to meet your needs in a way that feels most comfortable for you.
+Trained in Cognitive Behavioural Therapy (CBT), Solution-Focused Therapy (SFT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), EMDR (Eye Movement Desensitization and Reprocessing), Gottman Couple's Counselling approaches, and narrative and existential approaches, Cheryl works to meet your needs in a way that feels most comfortable for you.
 Compassionate and easy-going, you will feel welcomed and accepted in her office.
 There is no judgement in counselling; everything is completely safe and confidential.

 She is a registered psychotherapist, R.P. #002253.
 See additional qualifications and training for Cheryl further down on this page.